storj/huggingface-hub-storj-patch/README.md

 # Monkey patch for HuggingFace Hub to download Git-LFS blobs from Storj

-The purpose of this patch is to demonstrate the transfer speed that can be achieved with `huggingface_hub` Python library when utilizing the power of the [Storj Decentralized Cloud Storage](https://storj.io).
+This patch aims to demonstrate the transfer speed that can be achieved with `huggingface_hub` Python library when utilizing the power of the [Storj Decentralized Cloud Storage](https://storj.io).

 HuggingFace Hub stores all large files in Git-LFS.